iknowmagic/dqn_lunar_lander/README.md

 ## Acknowledgments

-Built as part of the Build Fellowship project under the guidance of Igor Sadalski.
+Built as part of [The Build Fellowship](https://www.buildfellowship.com) project under the guidance of [Igor Sadalski](https://github.com/igor-sadalski).